 This leads us to the chicken-and-egg question of who copied whom?!?
 Viewing the matter objectively, there can be little question that the original design influence came from OK in America rather than the other way round.
 The basic design of the OK Hothead (OK’s first glow-plug .29 from 1948) originated in 1946 with OK’s first .29 cuin. model, the original B29 spark ignition engine.
 There’s no evidence whatsoever that the Kondo brothers were involved with model engine production before that date - as noted earlier, their initial preoccupation was with the production of R/C equipment.
 When coupled with the apparent absence of any opportunity for OK designer Charles Brebeck Sr. to become familiar with Japanese model engine designs prior to 1946, this makes it appear almost certain that this was a case of the Kondo brothers being influenced by an existing OK design rather than the other way round.
 As active competitors themselves, they would doubtless have had ample opportunity to examine such engines in the hands of American modellers stationed in Japan.

 It seems logical to follow up the above statements by listing the points of similarity which give rise to the view that this was a case of direct design influence.
 Probably the most significant shared feature is the use of a steel cylinder having integrally-turned cooling fins and a blind bore, features which the KO 29 shared with the companion .61 cuin. model described earlier.
 This cylinder is attached to the crankcase in both KO and OK models by two fasteners located fore and aft at the cylinder base, thus eliminating any hold-down stresses in the working cylinder walls.
 The two fastening systems are somewhat different (see below), but the basic arrangement is identical.

 Both engines use a flat-topped lapped cast iron piston with a cut-away milled into the crown on the transfer side in lieu of an upstanding baffle.
 The transfer port is set further down the cylinder wall to maintain a reasonable blow-down period, allowing the piston cut-away to act in the same manner as an upstanding baffle by directing incoming transfer gas upwards towards the top of the cylinder bore.
 The resulting combustion chamber shape at top dead centre is less than ideal due to the creation of a pocket of mixture located well away from the centrally-positioned plug.
-This will tend to delay the full involvement of the charge in the combustion process.
+This will tend to delay the full involvement of the fresh charge in the combustion process.
 However, the use of a blind bore more or less precludes the use of an upstanding baffle of any height because of the difficulty in forming the underside of the head into a suitable shape to accommodate the baffle.

 In both designs, the exhaust stack is located on the left-hand side of the engine (looking forward in the direction of flight) with the single bypass passage on the opposite (right hand) side.
 The main bearing housing in both motors is cast integral with the crankcase, being equipped with a bronze bushing.
 Crankshaft front rotary valve (FRV) induction is employed in both cases, with a relatively tall forward-raked intake venturi having its open end chamfered at a sharp forward angle to catch the slipstream to best advantage.
 The engine bearers are located with their mounting surfaces on the axial centre line of the crankshaft in both instances.